mw3071/columbia-discord-bot/README.md

 ```!getclasses <class>``` - gives you the list of classes you have

 ```!getprofs <professor>``` - gives you the list of professors you have

+## Downloading and installing this repo
+You can check out CONTRIBUTING.md to find out how to fork, clone, and make edits to this bot.
+You will need your own bot token from Discord along with some other dependencies.